Fotis Dulos, suspect in Jennifer Dulos murder, critical after suicide attempt

-FARMINGTON, Connecticut -- Accused killer Fotis Dulos attempted suicide in his Connecticut home Tuesday and was found by police in his car suffering from carbon monoxide poisoning, authorities said.
+He was found Tuesday by police in his car suffering from carbon monoxide poisoning, authorities said.

-Dulos, charged with murdering his estranged wife, is currently listed in critical condition.

 He was summoned to an emergency bail hearing Tuesday after an insurance company raised questions about his $6 million bond.